Refresh Expiration Date and Attributes for the Product Key

 Verify the expiration date of your license(s).
 You can view the expiration date by following the TSM web interface procedure below, or by running tsm licenses list in the CLI.

 - Compare the date with the date displayed in the Tableau Customer Portal(Link opens in a new window).

 - If the portal does not display the date that you expect, contact Customer Success(Link opens in a new window).

 - To renew your license, visit the Tableau renewal(Link opens in a new window) web page.

-If the TSM date matches the portal date and the following refresh operation fails, contact Tableau Support(Link opens in a new window).
+If the TSM date does not match the date displayed in the Tableau Customer Portal and the following refresh operation fails, contact Tableau Support(Link opens in a new window).